-First, make sure the RGB dropdown menu is set to RGB.
+Make sure you set the RGB dropdown menu to RGB.
 Drag the middle triangle to the right to darken the tones.

-Now, we’ll add some warm vs cold contrast.
+Now, we’ll add some warm and cold contrast.
 Select “Red” from the RGB dropdown menu and slide the middle and left triangle to the right.
-Is up to you how far.
+It is up to you how far.

 Step 8: Protect the Highlights

-Same as before, we’ll use Layer Style to apply the effect only to the shadows.
-So, Alt + Double-click on the layer thumbnail.
+We’ll use Layer Style to apply the effect only to the shadows and protect the highlights.
+Alt + Double-click on the layer thumbnail.

 This time, Alt + Click on the white triangle and slide it to the left.